ashmchiu/cs184-final-proj-writeup/index.md

 #### Lagrangian Particle Model
 [INSERT PARTICLE SIM VIDEO WITHOUT VOLUME PRESERVATION] We modeled our simulation off of [Modeling and Rendering Viscous Liquids](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=bdbe45284686a54f3284fdf98759f099e3a95e84).
-We created a similar cell structure that houses a vector of particles for better spatial lookup, and for each particle we hashed the particle to a cell, using the hash key provided in the paper: `541i + 79j + 31k mod table_size`; we did however, scale the `i`, `j`, and `k` by 10 so as to spread the particles more evenly in buckets, and also chose the table size to be 100.
-In addition, we also integrated OpenMP to speed up all of the for loops interating over each particle, which was not mentioned in the paper but did help tremendously in terms of scaling up the number of particles run for the simulation.
+We created a similar cell structure that houses a vector of particles for better spatial lookup, and for each particle we hashed the particle to a cell, using the hash key provided: `541i + 79j + 31k mod table_size`; we did however, scale the `i`, `j`, and `k` by 10 so as to spread the particles more evenly in buckets, and set the table size to 100.
+In addition, we also integrated OpenMP parallelization over all possible `for` loops, which help tremendously so our simulations were no longer buffering at every frame.
 At a high level, the paper describes adding forces and gravity to each particle at each timestep $F(p) = \sum_{i} f(p_i) + g$, with adhesion forces, viscosity forces, and friction/interpenetration forces.
 For adhesion forces, the Lennard-Jones potential was used, following a sample piecewise graph given between particles of distance `d`.

 Instead of using adhesion forces between the honey and the sphere/bread as described in the paper, however, we use friction forces instead, and calculate a correction vector to ensure that there is adhesion to the bottom of the sphere only if the liquid particle is within a certain proximity to the sphere.
 We also apply the collision calculations between the particles and sphere so as to prevent the particles from sinking into the sphere.
 In terms of viscosity forces, we use the paper's momentum equations to calculate the momentum exchange: